kordano/kordano.github.io/_drafts/prototyping-with-cljs.md

 title: Rapid Web App Prototyping with Clojurescript
 introduction: A short trip through web development via Om, a beautiful React-wrapper in Clojurescript, and replikativ, a simple synchronisation infrastructure
 ---
 Before the rise of single page and mobile applications all of the state was handled on the server side by interacting directly with the databases.
 For the single page applications we need another layer of abstraction to coordinate the state, maybe some REST API that handles all the relevant state changes between clients and databases.
-That pattern complected the development process in many ways and it makes it rather difficult to extend and manage a product.
+That pattern complected the development process in many ways and this makes it rather difficult to reason about a product.

 In this short guide I will show you how to build simple prototypes without the hassle of complicated server development.
-As Frontend we will use a React-wrapper in Clojurescript and as backend we will use [replikativ](http://replikativ.io), a synchronisation infrastructure written in both Clojure and Clojurescript, that I co-authored.
+As view representation we will use a React-wrapper in Clojurescript and as state management we will use [replikativ](http://replikativ.io), a synchronisation infrastructure, that a good [friend](https://whilo.github.io/) and I built over the last years, written in both Clojure and Clojurescript.
+I'll write about replikativ in general in another blog post because in this post I want to focus on web app prototyping.

-In order to follow the steps you should be a little bit familiar with web development and Clojure.

-But first we describe a litte bit our application.
+So, first the [prototype](#the-prototype) is described, then we will [setup](#the-setup) our environment, develop our minimalistic [backend](#the-backend) and finally build our [frontend](#the-frontend).

 # <a name="the-prototype"></a> The Prototype